Aditya130805/MonopolyDeal/README.md

 - Implement "Just Say No" functionality
 - Allow a user to choose which color they want to turn a wild property into if they steal it via sly deal / forced deal or receive it as part of any rent (it's your birthday / debt collector / rent / multicolor rent)
 - Potentially display all the games the user is active (game codes) in in the GameRoom.js page.
+- Add an option on the victory and tie screens to re-play, i.e., go back to the same game room

 #### UI/UX Improvements: